2moe/collect-with/docs/Readme.md

 ### Core Components

-- `ExtendWithCapacity`: Base trait for capacity-aware
+- `ExtendWithCapacity`: A trait for collections that can be pre-allocated with specific capacity and extended with elements.
 - `CollectWith`/`CollectWithCapacity`: Primary collection traits

 ### Optional Components